 - Departmental, site and corporate licenses are available under very

-- Educational licenses are available at substantial discounts.
+- Educational licenses are available at substantial discounts (to qualifying academic institutions only).

 - A FUNCTIONAL EVALUATION version is available to download (FREE OF CHARGE) or order for a small fee.